SimonTart/vscode-color-variable/README.md

-# color-variable-replace README
+# color-hero README

-This is the README for your extension "color-variable-replace".
+This is the README for your extension "color-hero".
 After writing up a brief description, we recommend including the following sections.

 ## Features